Chapter 6: Fingerprints

 The Assyrians—before 604 b.c.—left their land north of Babylon and migrated northwest—through the lands that are now Georgia, the Ukraine, Poland, and into the land that is called Germany today.
 Today the descendants of those Assyrians are known to us as the German people.13

 Again, these edits were made within months of Mr. Armstrong’s death—perhaps set in motion even before he died.
-Reading the 1986 version of The United States and Britain in Prophecy for the first time, a new reader would have had no idea that Germany today ascended from Assyria anciently—a teaching that essentially identifies Germany in Bible prophecy.
+Reading the 1986 version of The United States and Britain in Prophecy for the first time, a new reader would have had no idea that Germany today descended from Assyria anciently—a teaching that essentially identifies Germany in Bible prophecy.
 For those even vaguely familiar with Mr. Armstrong’s prophetic teachings, this represented a monumental change in the church’s teachings.

 Of course, Tkach Jr. had no idea that a change this significant would have a profound impact on the church’s prophetic teaching—or so he would have us believe.